 Look through the sponsored list of grad schools with low gpa requirements for details about the school, common curriculum, and you can even request more information directly from the school to learn how to apply.

-With nine different colleges and schools offering graduate degrees, Widener has a variety of programs, each with similar, but unique admissions requirements.
+With 24 graduate degrees available, Benedictine has a variety of programs, each with similar yet unique admissions requirements, which include:

-Some of the graduate degrees available at Widener include:
+Some of the graduate degrees at Benedictine include:

 GPA Requirement: 2.5 (Lower GPAs may be accepted)